erkizie/tax_calculator/README.md

 # tax_calculator

-A command-line application that calculates sales tax and prints receipts for these specific shopping baskets.
+A command-line application that calculates sales tax and prints receipts for specific shopping baskets.

 ## Description